 Data Cabling: Carrying Information Between Computers & Network Equipment

-Most buildings feature electrical, phone and TV wiring.
-In recent decades, the fourth type of cabling has become increasingly common.
+Most buildings feature electrical, phone, and TV wiring.
+In recent decades, the fourth type of cabling system has become increasingly common.
 Data cables carry information between computers and network equipment.
 They often provide access to the internet and possibly a company-specific intranet.

 Data cabling allows multiple computers to share the same equipment.
 This eliminates the need to buy and maintain separate accessories for each machine.
 For instance, the cables could connect three PCs in different rooms to a single networked printer.

 Computer networks can vary in their method of data transfer based on the jobs they are doing.
 Every IT network is different, and the actual type of cable that will provide the most benefit and value will also be different.

 Buildings primarily use Ethernet cabling at present.
 Some older installations feature coaxial or token-ring cables.
 Different wires are shielded or unshielded.
 Wires with shielding cost more, but they resist interference with greater success.

 It takes the work of a seasoned IT professional to identify the most effective data cables for your infrastructure.
 For example, some (such as shielded twisted pair cables) offer more protection in areas prone to high electromagnetic interference.
 They should also prepare your business for future requirements.

 Network cables come in several different grades known as "categories."
 They're commonly referred to as Cat3, Cat5, Cat5e or Cat6 wires.
 Higher numbers represent faster maximum communication speeds.
 However, users can only benefit from higher speeds if the network and computer hardware also support them.

 The layout of your business, devices used, and maximum distance available will also determine not only which data cables are used, but how they are arranged.
 There are a few types of cable infrastructure that will help maximize productivity in different environments.
 Some of the most common types include:

 The Benefits of Data Cabling